amcgladd/react-taproom/README.md

 * Using DropDown selector for Type chooser in Tap and Edit Keg components

+* Formatting issues related to routing between admin and patron views

 ## Author

 * **AJ Mcgladdery** - [Github](https://github.com/amcgladd)